Cluster 5: Political consequences

 It was revealed in late November that the Minister for Agriculture, Mogens Jensen, and five other ministers had been made aware in September that the culling of the entire country's mink population, rather than just those in the infected areas, would be illegal.
 Facing calls for resignation from the parliamentary opposition and sharp public criticism, Prime Minister Frederiksen acknowledged that the order to cull all minks was illegal, and Jensen resigned on 18 November.
 A deal was later reached to retroactively make the government's order legal.
 On 21 December 2020, in the Parliament of Denmark, the government and parliament's left wing parties passed a bill outlawing all mink production throughout 2021.
 The bill does not contain provisions to remove legal responsibility for the previous culling but does retroactively legalize a bonus payout for swifter cullings.
 The opposition parties (V, C, O, NB, LA) opposed.
-On 25 January 2021, a majority in the Danish parliament reached an agreement to compensate Danish mink farmers and others making a living off of mink farming for between 15.6 billion and 18.8 DKK (c.
+On 25 January 2021, a majority in the Danish parliament reached an agreement to compensate Danish mink farmers and others making a living off of mink farming for between 15.6 billion and 18.8 billion DKK (c.
 2.1 billion EUR – c.
 2.5 billion EUR).